BREED PROFILES

 Appearance:

-Our own project line with Beards and muffs.
-Feather colour, body type, and expression may differ between individuals to add uniqueness to a flock. colors range from Champagne, Buff, Red, Blue, Silver, Wheaten, partridge, wild type and black variations.
+Our own project line with Fibromelanistic skin (blue, Black, Mulberry), Beards and muffs.
+Feather colour, body type, and expression may differ between individuals to add uniqueness to a flock. colors range from Champagne, Buff, Red, Blues, Silver, Wheaten, Mahogany, Blue Wheaten, Partridge, & Black variations.
 Selection prioritizes egg colour, health, and hardiness rather than uniform looks.

 Laying & production: